jsblogs/jsblogs.github.io/_posts/blogs/azure/2020-09-30-Azure-Resource-Owner-Password-Credentials-flow.md

 8. Now click on the Authentication on the left panel and select __Treat application as a public client__ and then hit save.
  ![Authentication](/public/images/blogs/azure/authentication.png)

- Congratulations you've configured the AppRegistration and setup the ROPC sucessfully.
+ Congratulations you've configured the AppRegistration and setup the ROPC successfully.

 ## Create Test User <a name="test-user"></a>
-To test the flow I'll be creating one user as my email id doesn't belongs to the tenant in which I've created the app registration.
+To test the flow I'll be creating one user as my email id doesn't belong to the tenant in which I've created the app registration.
 1. To create user type __Azure Active Directory__ in the search box and click on the users in the left panel.
-(Make sure you're on the same tenant in where you've created the App Registration).
+(Make sure you're on the same tenant where you've created the App Registration).
  ![Add User](/public/images/blogs/azure/add-user.png)
 2. Click __New User__ and then select __Create User__.
-Once the user is created then open a new tab and try to login into [https://portal.azure.com](https://portal.azure.com) and change the password if you've choosen the Auto generate password option.
+Once the user is created then open a new tab and try to login to [https://portal.azure.com](https://portal.azure.com) and change the password if you've chosen the Auto-generate password option.
 ![Add User](/public/images/blogs/azure/add-user.png)

 ## ROPC Call<a name="ropc"></a>
-Now it's time to mkae the api call to get the token.
+Now it's time to make the API call to get the token.
-Use below API to get the token
+Use the below API to get the token

 ```
 URI https://login.microsoftonline.com/<tenant-id>/oauth2/token